amplication/.github/profile/README.md

 💻 Start generating applications instantly on our [hosted solution](https://app.amplication.com)

-📚 Learn how to use Amplication by checking out the [website](https://amplication.com) or reading the [documentation](https://docs.amplication.com/docs)
+📚 Learn how to use Amplication by checking out the [website](https://amplication.com) or reading the [documentation](https://docs.amplication.com)

 ⭐ Star us on [GitHub](https://github.com/amplication/amplication)

 🤵 Want to join our team, look at the [open positions](https://amplication.breezy.hr)

-⌨️ Start contribution by reading our [code of conduct](https://github.com/amplication/amplication/blob/master/CODE_OF_CONDUCT.md)
+⌨️ Start contribution by reading our [code of conduct](https://github.com/amplication/amplication/blob/master/CODE_OF_CONDUCT.md) and our [contribution guidelines](https://github.com/amplication/amplication/blob/master/CONTRIBUTING.md)

 📄 Read our technical [blogs](https://amplication.com/blog)